 Make time to talk to each other about your love language and how it applies to each of you and your individual styles and find ways for you to apply it to your everyday lives.

 4 – Always Do New Things Together

-Instead, try to do new things together, exciting adventures or even take turns in choosing what you want to do and then do it together.
+Instead, try to do new things together, have exciting adventures or even take turns to choose what you want to do and then do it together.

-From pottery classes to dancing lessons, travelling to massages, anything is possible!
+From pottery classes to dancing lessons, traveling to massages, anything is possible!

-Make a list of all the things you want to do and add to it whenever you think of something new.
+Make a list of all the things you want to do, want to try, or want to learn, and add to it whenever you think of something new.
 Then tick things off as you go and you’ll never be bored or stuck for things to do together.

 5 – Be Each Other’s Biggest Supporters

 One of the best things about being in a relationship is that you always have someone in your corner.
 Regardless of how extreme or crazy your dreams are, your partner should be your biggest supporter.